rchesnavage1992/ELK-Stack/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://52.175.217.229:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
-Command to runt the playbook - ansible-playbook install-elk.yaml Command to update files - nano install-elk.yaml, nano /etc/ansible/host - to add servers
+Command to run the playbook - ansible-playbook install-elk.yaml Command to update files - nano install-elk.yaml, nano /etc/ansible/host - to add servers